Velu Nachiyar: Life

-Nachiyar reinherited the kingdom of her husband, and ruled it for ten more years.
+In 1772, Sivaganga minister Thandavarayan Pillai wrote a letter on behalf of Rani Velu Nachiyar to Hyder Ali, looking for military support:

+In 1780, Velu Nachiyar waged war against the British and successfully reclaimed her kingdom.
+She governed for ten years and died in 1796.
 In 1790, she was succeeded by her daughter Vellacci.
 She granted powers to her daughter with the Marudu brothers to help with the administration of the kingdom.
 Velu Nachiyar died a few years later, on 25 December 1796.